Page-bottom layout change on the way. Details here.

 The Cartoon Man

 is a trilogy of low budget independent films produced by Smoking Bottle Entertainement, and released as a web series.
-The first two installments, The Cartoon Man
+All three installments, The Cartoon Man

 The series begins with Agents Roy Wilkins and Karen Huntley investigating the deserted apartment of occultist animator Oswald Sherzikien.
 After Roy comes into contact with some mysterious black ink, he starts to undergo a strange transformation.
 He has spastic outbursts, his hands become giant white cartoon gloves, and, little by little, he starts turning into a human cartoon character, a phenomenon that wreaks havoc on his life, and pushes his relationship with his girlfriend Valerie to its breaking point.
 As the investigation into Oswald Sherzikien continues, it becomes clear that the case is more bizarre and outlandish than anyone expected, and Simon, Roy and Karen's chief superior, begins to have some nefarious ideas...